morris/vanilla-todo/README.md

 ### 4.4.
 Pipeline

 I've added a simple CI/CD pipeline via GitHub Actions.
-It runs linters and tests, and deploys to GitHub pages on success.
+It runs linters and tests, and deploys to GitHub Pages on success.
 This was straight-forward and is orthogonal to the application code and other tooling.

 Reference: